Axonista/axonista-website/home.markdown

 qvc-quote:
   text: '"The single most interesting app in the Apple TV App Store right now"'
   author: Nilay Patel, The Verge
+ifi-player-description: The Irish Film Institute selected our video CMS Ediflo to bring their film collections to a global audience on mobile and TV-connected devices for the first time.
 clients-heading: We work with these visionaries of video & TV
 rerun-description: Rerun is the best way to keep up with the world of digital storytelling, interactive media and future of TV.
 Curated by us and published Fridays!
 layout: home
 ---